ReInHerit/multimedia-chatbot/vqanswering/readme.md

    - Fill the **image** and **thumb** fields with the respective paths (e.g., static/assets/img/full/my_image.jpg and static/assets/img/thumbs/my_image.jpg).
    - Ensure to provide a detailed description in the **Description** field for better accuracy in the chatbot.
    - The **Link** field will be automatically populated.
+After completing the form, click on the **Save** button to add the artwork to the database.
+When you finish adding the artwork, you need to exit and start the server again to interact the new artwork in the gallery.

 2. **Add artworks from a Folder**: \
 Go to static/assets/add_new_files folder.
 Here you can save all the artworks images you want to add to the database following these rules: